celestiaorg/celestia-app/pkg/proof/README.md

 To compute the Celestia block [data root](https://celestiaorg.github.io/celestia-app/specs/data_structures.html), we first start by computing the row roots and column roots.

-For example, if we want to compute the first row root:
+For instance, if we want to compute the first row root:

 <img src="img/row_root_1.png" alt="row root one generation" width="500"/>